IIW participants find their own internships, but IIW will assist you in securing one.

 Every student who has participated in IIW has found an internship.
 On occasion, students have found internships after arriving in D.C.
 Many IIW students intern with members of Congress, often with representatives from Illinois.
 Members of Congress from other states have also hired IIW students.
 Beyond Capitol Hill, these are thousands of internships available, especially when it comes to federal agencies and non-profit/advocacy organizations.
 Internship opportunities are often advertised on websites like indeed.com, idealist.org, daybook.com and usajobs.gov.
 You can find additional boards listed on our Internship Boards page.
 When applying for internships, you may want to get feedback from the University of Illinois Career Center about your resume and cover letter and participate in their Mock Interview Program, where you can practice your interviewing skills.

-Use the links below to navigate to additional resources for the internship search process.
+Use the Links to navigate to additional resources for the internship search process

 What will my internship schedule be like in Washington?